klvntagoe/Link-State-Routing-Protocol-Simulation/README.md

 #### neighbors:<br>
 Outputs the Simulated IP Addresses of all neighbors of the current router.

-#### disconnect [Port Number]:<br>
+#### disconnect [Simulated IP Address]:<br>
-Remove the link between current router and the remote one which is connected at port [Port Number] (port number is between 0 - 3, i.e. four links in the router).
+Remove the link between current router and the remote one which has IP address [Simulated IP Address].
 Through this command, you are triggering the synchronization of Link State Database by sending LSAUPDATE message to all neighbors in the topology.

 #### quit:
 Exit the program.
 NOTE, this will trigger the synchronization of link state database.